Your Step-by-Step Guide to Closing an Estate

 Step Two: Make Funeral Arrangements

-- Make remains arrangements (cremation, burial, organ donation, etc.)
+- Make remains arrangements (cremation, burial, organ donation, etc.), if no arrangements have been made

 - Arrange for guardianship of minor children and/or pets